rafaelrinaldi/vimfiles/README.md

 ### `--no-symbols`

-Do not add symbols to the output.
+Do not add symbols to install the output.

 ## License